Nilhcem/nilhcem.github.io/_posts/2017-04-06-organizing-an-android-things-workshop.md

 This lasted for 30 minutes (*of hell and stress, both for us and the attendees*), until Romain saved us installing a second router.
 We had 2 routers: one for the 20 Raspberry Pi, and 1 for the 20 attendees' computers.

 Once installed, it worked flawlessly.
-The workshop was saved.
+The workshop was saved, and we had no network issues anymore when we did the workshop again at droidcon Berlin.

 ## Preparing the workshop